 Decision Making, Journal of Risk & Uncertainty, Organization Science and Management Science.
 His research and commentaries have been featured in global media outlets such as CNN, NPR and the New York Times.
 Romel has taught both at graduate and undergraduate levels, and received several teaching awards.
 He obtained his PhD and MSc from Carnegie Mellon University, and BA from Lawrence University.
-As the Director of Ivey's Lawrence University.
-As the Director of Ivey's Lawrence Policy and Management, Romel spearheads the Centre's research, outreach and teaching initiatives.
+As the Director of Ivey's Lawrence National Centre for Policy and Management, Romel spearheads the Centre's research, outreach and teaching initiatives.
 The Centre advocates for sound policy and corporate action towards unlocking national competitive advantage, by focusing on critical challenges and opportunities around digital, trade and social infrastructural pillars.